-Due to improving economic conditions, organic sales in our commercial markets grew 16% over the prior year, surpassing 2009 and 2008 results.
-This was driven by both increases in both the general industrial and commercial aerospace markets.
-The increase in organic sales in our general industrial market was due to demand for both embedded computing and controller products to a broad range of customers.
-The organic sales growth realized in our commercial aerospace market is the result of increased demand for our sensors and controls products on commercial aircraft as well as higher sales of flight controls on the Boeing 787 series aircraft.
-Offsetting the positive performance in these commercial markets was a decline in organic sales in our defense markets; however, a decrease in the ground defense market was partially offset by an increase in the aerospace defense market.
+The increase in sales in our general industrial market was due to demand for both embedded computing and controller products to a broad range of customers, while the increased sales in our commercial aerospace market is the result of increased demand for our sensors and controls products on commercial aircraft as well as higher sales of flight controls on the Boeing 787 series aircraft.
+Offsetting the positive performance in these commercial markets was a decline in sales in our defense markets, primarily due to a decrease in sales in our ground defense market.
 The decrease in the ground defense market was driven by both the cancellation of the FCS program and by lower sales of embedded computing products for tanks and light armored vehicles, such as the Stryker and Bradley Fighting Vehicles.
-The increase in the aerospace defense market was driven primarily by higher sales for our embedded computing products on the Global Hawk Program as well as various integrated sensing products on international aircraft and helicopter programs.
-These increases were partially offset by a reduction in production and spares for the F-22 program.
+This decrease was somewhat offset by an increase in the aerospace defense market driven primarily by higher sales for our embedded computing products on the Global Hawk Program as well as various integrated sensing products on international aircraft and helicopter programs.